Deutsches Wörterbuch: The Grimms (1838–1863)

 By October 1838, the Brothers had a contract with Weidmann's and the prestigious Leipzig journal Allgemeine Zeitung published an announcement of the start of work on the DWB.
 The brothers initially expected the project to take ten years and produce 6–7 volumes.
 Circumstances seemed favorable because they were provided with staff and spacious apartments in Berlin at the invitation of the Prussian Minister in 1841.
 However, difficulties soon began.
 Not only did the acquisition of source excerpts take much longer than expected, but illness and the Revolution of 1848 interrupted the work.
 Eight volumes consisting of 1824 printed columns, a bibliography and a detailed preface were finally published on 13 April 1854.

 The first edition of the DWB exceeded the expectations of the brothers and the publishers.
 The press called it a "great national work" and its first shipments sold 10,000 copies.
 As it included words regarded as "indelicate," Jacob anticipated criticism of this and stated the following in the Foreword:

-"This dictionary is not an immoral book, but a scientific undertaking.
-Even the Bible does not lack for words that are frowned upon in fine society."